electrode-io/electrode/docs/chapter1/intermediate/app-archetype/webpack-config.md

 - `options` - The [options](#options) for the app archetype's webpack configuration composition.
 - `compose` - The [webpack-config-composer] instance that the app archetype has setup.
 It contains all the webpack partials and composer profiles from the app archetype.

-You can find this example in one of the [sample application](https://github.com/electrode-io/electrode/blob/master/samples/hapi-app/webpack.config.js).
+You can find this example in [one of the sample applications](https://github.com/electrode-io/electrode/blob/master/samples/hapi-app/webpack.config.js).

 [webpack-config-composer]: https://www.npmjs.com/package/webpack-config-composer